 - Can I be reimbursed for VAT when I buy a printer-photocopier?

 - What sort of maintenance costs can I expect to pay for my printer-photocopier?

 - How much can I save by purchasing a reconditioned photocopier?

-- Is professional installation included in the cost of acquiring a printer-photocopier?
+- Is professional installation included in the cost of acquisition of a printer-photocopier?

 - Can I be reimbursed for recycling an old printer-photocopier?